Coming Fall 2017

 This beginner’s guide explores the major attributes of Seashores and showcases their remarkable diversity using examples from around the globe.

 In this addition to the About Habitats series, award-winning author Cathryn Sill uses simple, easy-to-understand language to teach children about seashores and what kinds of animals and plants live there.
 John Sill’s detailed, full-color illustrations reflect the wide variety of seashore topography.
-A glossary and afterword provide further fascinating details about the wetlands to inspire readers to learn more.
+A glossary and afterword provide further fascinating details about seashores to inspire readers to learn more.

 Publication Date: 8/1/2017